Lyceris-chan/selfhost-stack/README.md

 Forward port **51820/UDP** to your host's local IP.
 This is the only exposed port and is cryptographically silent.

 ### Local LAN Mode
-AdGuard Home utilizes DNS rewrites to direct internal traffic to your local IP, ensuring optimal performance and local SSL access.
+AdGuard Home utilizes DNS rewrites to direct internal traffic to your local IP, ensuring optimal performance and local [3](#quick-explainers) access.

 ## 📡 Advanced Setup: OpenWrt & Double NAT